Reconstructing Late Quaternary climate variability in the tropical Andes – Gordon Bromley, Brenda Hall, Kurt Rademaker

 Funding provided by Dan & Betty Churchill and the National Science Foundation

 We are exploiting the abundance of moraines preserved at sites in both the humid and arid Peruvian Andes to reconstruct both the timing and magnitude of Late Quaternary climate changes.
 These landforms record past periods when glaciers were more extensive than today and form the basis for palaeo-snowline reconstruction and glacial chronology, using surface-exposure dating.
 At Nevado Coropuna, located in the arid Cordillera Occidental, we are employing cosmogenic 3He to date andesitic erratics deposited during and since the LGM.
 Helium samples are being run at Lamont-Doherty Earth Observatory.
 Meanwhile, at Laguna Aricoma, located in the relatively humid Cordillera Oriental, we are using cosmogenic 10Be to date quartzite and granite surfaces in glacial contexts.
 Beryllium samples are prepared at Lamont-Doherty Earth Observatory.
-Although these chronologies are works in progress, our results to date are compelling and already are offering valuable insights into patterns of glaciation – and therefore climate variability – from the depths of the last ice age to the present interglacial.
+While these chronologies are works in progress, our results already afford valuable insights into patterns of glaciation – and therefore climate variability – from the depths of the last ice age to the present interglacial (Bromley et al., 2009, 2011a, 2011b).
 Moreover, we have documented considerable differences in the magnitude of snowline lowering at the LGM between arid and humid sites.
 A key challenge now is to determine whether this pattern relates to climate or to other factors, such as topography.
-Our work also hints at the potentially fundamental role of the tropics in global abrupt climate change, an avenue we are developing further in the northern Andes of Colombia in conjunction with the Escuela de Ingeniería de Antioquia, Medellín.
+A further challenge is to determine whether the tropics behave as a single entity or as separate hemispheres, as this has implications for the range of influence of the tropics.
+Thus, we are expanding our research into the northern Andes of Colombia in conjunction with collaborators at the Escuela de Ingeniería de Antioquia, Medellín, and Berkeley Geochronology Center.

 To learn more about this project, and associated archaeologic investigations in Peru, follow this link to a short video prepared in 2013 by Kim Martineau of Lamont-Doherty Earth Observatory: http://www.ldeo.columbia.edu/news-events/climate-peruvian-andes-early-humans-modern-challenges.
 Additionally, we maintained a research blog of our 2011 field season that was archived as part of Columbia Earth Institute’s “State of the Planet” series (http://blogs.ei.columbia.edu/tag/peru-glaciers/).

-Chronology of the Loch Lomond Advance in Scotland – Gordon Bromley, Aaron Putnam
+Chronology of the Loch Lomond Advance in Scotland – Gordon Bromley, Aaron Putnam, Kurt Rademaker

 Field parties: Gordon Bromley, Aaron Putnam, Kurt Rademaker.